Prima.cpp: Fast 30-70B LLM Inference on Heterogeneous and Low-Resource Home Clusters: Appendix

 Fig. \ref{fig:token-latency-and-ttft} plots TPOT and TTFT for Llama models as curves.
 The prima.cpp curves (solid and dashed diamonds) consistently lie at the bottom, confirming that prima.cpp achieves the lowest TPOT and TTFT across 8-70B.
 Disabling prefetching or Halda increases latency, but the performance drop is substantially larger when Halda is disabled.
 This suggests that Halda contributes more critically to the speedup than prefetching.

 Table \ref{table:token-latency-for-qwen-deepseek} extends the evaluation to more models, including Qwen 2.5, QwQ, and DeepSeek R1 (distilled versions) across 7-72B.
 The results are consistent with Table \ref{table:token-latency-and-ttft}.
-For small models (<14B), Halda places prima.cpp on D3, so TPOT and TTFT match those of llama.cpp, and 31$\times$ faster than dllama.
+For small models (<14B), Halda places prima.cpp on D3, so TPOT and TTFT match those of llama.cpp, and 68-94 times faster than dllama.
 For larger models, Halda distributes the workload across GPUs and CPUs in a smart way, enabling prima.cpp to maintain sub-second TPOT even at 70B, whereas llama.cpp can only offload locally, triggering disk offloading much earlier and causing TPOT to explode.

 A special case arises for exo, which only provides an MLX backend for these models.
-Among the devices in Table \ref{table:device-information}, only Mac M1 (D1) can run it, so exo executes solely on D1.
+Among the devices in Table \ref{table:device-information}, D2-D6 failed because Tinygrad only supports Llama-series models and exo can only use D1.
 For small models, since D1 is less powerful than D3, exo is 6$\times$ slower than prima.cpp.
 At 14B, D1 runs out of memory, and TPOT spikes due to disk swapping.
 As the model size increases further, exo fails with OOM.
 This highlights that pinning model weights in memory can induce uncontrolled swapping, whose overhead is often much more severe than proactively managing disk offloading via mmap.